fjkz/tt-runner/doc/en/README.md

 └── test_ok.sh
 ```

 We can run them by invoking `tt-runner` with the root path of the test suite.
-If all the testing scripts succeed, `tt-runner` exits with a 0 status code.
+If all test scripts succeed, `tt-runner` exits with a 0 status code.
 If there are any failures, `tt-runner` exits with a 1 status code.

 The result is printed on the console.
 The standard out obeys TAP.